karindoy/portfolio-app/README.md

-# Suellen Doykarin - Developer Portfolio
+# Suellen Karin Oliveira Doy - Developer Portfolio

 A modern, responsive portfolio showcasing my skills and experience as a Senior Software Engineer specializing in Java, Kotlin, Spring Boot, and blockchain technologies.